Alexandrov Ensemble: 1948 Berlin Peace Concert

 However the Berlin Peace Concert did not happen in isolation.
 It was part of a series of punishing yearly tours to war-torn areas.
 The main tour season during and just after World War II appears to have run from June to October – perhaps because the large troupe usually had to perform outdoors, to accommodate large audiences.
 The August 1948 Berlin concert occurred two-thirds of the way through a tour to (20 June to 18 July) Prague, Most, Brno, Bratislava, Ostrava, Žilina and Košice in Czechoslovakia; then apparently without a break (18 July to 10 October) Dresden, Weimar, Magdeburg, Stendal, Schwerin, Potsdam, Berlin, Rathenow, Leipzig, Halle, Lane, Erfurt, Chemnitz, Frankfurt an der Oder and Schwarzenberg in Germany.

 After 1991

-Today, the ensemble is led by Honoured Artist of Russia Vyacheslav Korobko, who has been leading it since 2003.
+Since 2003 the ensemble is led by Honoured Artist of Russia Vyacheslav Korobko.

-Until 1969, the standard uniform for the ensemble choir, soloists and orchestra was the tunic and riding breeches.
-On 1 January 1970, this was changed to dress uniform, and there have been further variations to the dress uniform as used by the ensemble since 1970.

 Eurovision Song Contest 2009

 The choir were the interval act in the first semi-final of Eurovision Song Contest 2009 in Moscow, alongside t.A.T.u who performed "Not Gonna Get Us".